matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet.md

 We will still probably organize our programs by identities.
 As long as you remember the slide from before; that the identity is a derived notion.
 It isn’t a thing that’s doing stuff.
 Right?
 It’s a derived concept we get from this process.
 We can still use identities to organize things because that’s going to be useful to us.
 Object Orientation has shown us that’s useful for us to understand processes.

 But, how do we get through these epochal, atomic, successive events?
 We use functions.
 Right?
 We take a function of the past, we produce the future.
 So the Fs on the top are pure functions.
 Right?
-They take the state of the universe or what’s the state of an identity at one point-in-time and produce the next one.
+They take the state of the universe or let's just say the state of an identity at one point-in-time and produce the next one.
 What’s inside them is indivisible, imperceptible.
 It’s atomic.
 The functions are atomic.

 And that’s the process of the world.
 Right?
 We say behavior in object-oriented systems.
 There really is a behavior that says, “Oh, I’m driving.”
 Right?
 I’m doing this, right?
 But when you get hit by lightning, who’s behaving?
 There’s no behavior.
 But there are processes in the world and they affect things.
 So those are those functions.
 Right?